arjunguha/compsci220-scala/website/reading/scala-basics/index.md

 2. The *type* of the expression (`Boolean`), and
 3. The *value* of the expression (`false`).

-On the Scala REPL, you can use the generated name as variable.
+On the Scala REPL, you can use the generated name as a variable.
 But, you're better off picking meaningful names yourself using `val`:

 ~~~